Society of Translators and Interpreters of BC (STIBC)

 Theoretically, certification and/or membership can be revoked for serious violation of the code.
 We are not aware of any membership being revoked for violation.

 In the early 1980s, STIBC began conducting certification examinations for translators and in 1987 for Court Interpreters.
-These exams are now standardized across Canada and are given by each provincial society under close national guidance by the Canadian Translators Terminologist and Interpreters Council (CTTIC).
+These exams were once standardized across Canada and are given by each provincial society under close national guidance by the Canadian Translators Terminologist and Interpreters Council (CTTIC).
 The CTTIC exam was originally based on the STIBC exam which was in turn originally based on the VCC final exam.
-All grading is done by certified or accredited Canadian interpreters and translators or, failing them, other well-qualified language professionals.
+All grading was done by certified or accredited Canadian interpreters and translators or, failing them, other well-qualified language professionals.

 Certification for translation refers to one specific language into another specific language but not vice versa.
 However, one may become certified in both directions by separate examinations.
 One of the languages must be English or French.
 Many translators are certified in more than one language pair.

 Many of our professional associates are certified members of STIBC.
 One of our partners was a founding member of the society, left and returned some years later and served two terms as President of STIBC and coordinated for CTTIC the first national court interpreter exam in Canada.

 The Association of Translators and Interpreters of Ontario fills the same role as STIBC.
 STIBC is quite a bit smaller than ATIO but has rather more Certified Court Interpreters in a broader selection of languages.
 There are similar associations in most or all other Provinces.